Loonie leads commodity currencies higher, dollar subdued

-Investors warmed to the Canadian currency after oil prices surged after Iran voiced support for a Russia-Saudi-led move to freeze production.

-Although Iran gave no commitment it would curb its own output to deal with a market glut, signs of cooperation between rival producers helped to boost battered oil prices, with Brent crude futures rising to around $35 per barrel from this week's low below $32.
+Investors warmed to the Canadian currency after oil prices rose 7 percent as Iran voiced support for a Russia-Saudi-led move to freeze production.
+Yet, Iran gave no commitment it would curb its own output to deal with a market glut.

 The rebound in oil prices coupled with strong U.S. industrial production data helped markets recover from recent jitters.
 European and U.S. stocks ended higher, while most emerging market currencies also firmed.